rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 3. Enter your **Backup Number** in the field provided, then click **Update Multi-Factor Authentication** to save your changes.

-**Switch your multi-factor authentication method from SMS text message delivery to mobile app delivery:**
+**Switch your multifactor authentication method from SMS text message delivery to mobile app delivery:**

 1. Click the **Arrow** next to **Edit Multi-Factor Authentication**, then click **Switch to mobile app delivery**.